The entire Ultraman series was infamous for having quite cheesy special effects, especially Ultraman Taro.

 Hannah Montana doesn't use special effects often (except when driving cars), but when it does, you can expect it to fall under this trope.
 One blatant example is from an early episode, where Miley/Hannah blows the fakest-looking bubblegum bubble imaginable.

-And in shots of a generic city at nightime, they don't even attempt to hide that the "building" are 2D cutouts.
+And in shots of a generic city at nightime, they don't even attempt to hide that the "buildings" are 2D cutouts.

 The fourth season CSI: Crime Scene Investigation episode "The Turn of the Screw" opened with a rollercoaster car flying off its tracks.
 Inevitably, they showed a POV shot from the back seat of the car as it flew through the air, and it was rather obviously superimposed footage of a normal rollercoaster ride - emphasised when one of the passengers in the front seat turned around and was clearly screaming in exhilaration rather than terror (for a start, she was smiling, which seems an odd reaction to have to impending certain death).